OmdenaAI/omdena-pakistan-covid-analysis/README.md

-# Omdena Pakistan Energy Crisis
+# Omdena Pakistan Covid Analysis
-AI for  Reducing the energy crises in Pakistan using Machine Learning
+ This project is all about the covid analysis of paksitan to give the contributors a hand's on experiennce.

 ## Contribution Guidelines